tvm-contest/devex/README.md

 ## About

-This is an application that provides notifications transmission via the HTTP, Telegram, Email.
+This is an application that provides messages transmission via the HTTP, Telegram, Email.

+---

 ## Quick start